dynamsoft-docs/capture-vision-docs/architecture/image-process/document-detection.md

 # Section 2.2 - Document Detection

-Document detection is one of the key feature of Dynamsoft Document Normalizer (DDN).
+**Document detection** is one of the key features of Dynamsoft Document Normalizer (DDN).
 If DDN tasks are arranged in the settings, the library will try detecting document boundaries from the image and output the location of the detectedd boundaries.

 Preprocessing setting are available for DDN module.
 As a result, the preprocessing intermediate results can be inherited when performing the document detection algorithm.